aws-solutions-library-samples/aws-insurancelake-etl/docs/full_deployment_guide.md

 * **Four AWS accounts for full deployment**: One account acts like a central deployment account.
 The other three accounts are for development, test, and production accounts.
 To test this solution with a single account refer to the [Quickstart guide](quickstart.md) for detailed instructions.

-* **Branches in your GitHub repository**: You need to start with at least one branch (for example, a `develop` branch) to start using this solution.
+* **Branches in your git repository**: You need the source code in your own repository and to have at least one branch (for example, a `develop` branch) to start using this solution.
 Test and production branches can be added at the beginning or after the deployment of the data lake infrastructure on the development environment.

 * **Administrator privileges**: You need administrator privileges to bootstrap your AWS environments and complete the initial deployment.
 Usually, these steps can be performed by a DevOps administrator of your team.
 After these steps, you can revoke administrative privileges.
 Subsequent deployments are based on AWS CDK roles and pipeline self-mutation.